simplefractal/django-lesson-1/README.md

 Create a new app and model called Team that just has a field `name` and then add a foreign key to `Team` called `team` on `Client`, nullable, and make the necessary migrations and migrate.

 1. Create TeamSerializer
-2. Update ClientSerializer to be nested
+2. Update ClientSerializer to have TeamSerializer nested underneath (feel free to use the Django Rest Framework docs for this)
 3. Check our work

 ## Exercise